-A Scam Email with the Subject "Home based employment opportunities for talented people.
-No investment needed, no sign-up fees." was received in one of Scamdex's honeypot email accounts on Wed, 12 Sep 2007 05:41:54 -0700 and has been classified as a Generic Scam.
-The sender was "edie chakkala" <email@example.com>, although it may have been spoofed.
+You are viewing an Email identified as a Scam, It has the Subject "Home based employment opportunities for talented people.
+No investment needed, no sign-up fees." and it was received in one of Scamdex's honeypot email accounts on Wed, 12 Sep 2007 05:41:54 -0700 and has been classified as a Generic Scam.
+The sender was "edie chakkala" <email@example.com>, although that address was probably spoofed.
+It is recommended that you do not attempt to contact any persons or organizations referenced in this email, as you will expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 International company Web Electronic Industry is taking the candidates in the USA for the position of Local Agent.
 We are looking for the trustworthy person with excellent organizational and communicative skills.
 Good knowledge of computer and business relations practice will be your advantage.
 This is a part-time job which can be combined with any permanent or another part-time job.
 Average workload is up to 8 hours a week.
 No special experience is necessary.
 Excellent compensation package, the salary starts from $20,000 a year.
 If you got interested in our vacancy and you have any questions, please contact us firstname.lastname@example.org The offer is for USA citizens only.
 In your brain right now, a motor protein called kinesin is shuttling vesicles loaded with neurotransmitters to the synapses in your brain, allowing you to read this.
 While some researchers are trying to make similar molecular motors scoot around and throw switches on electronic chips, it's hardly certain these motors can ever do better than the electrical contacts that are routinely used today.
 The future of biological nanotechnology may not be clear, but what is, says Professor As the global energy demand continues to rise, the need for renewable energy sources has become ever more urgent.
 One candidate fuel for the future is hydrogen.
 Professor McGehee is hot on the trail, developing solar cells to generate electricity, which can then be used to zap water apart electrolytically into hydrogen (and oxygen) with 80% efficiency.
 Currently, the gate length, the characteristic length parameter in transistors, has hit about 90 nm.
 The shorter the gate length, the faster transistors can switch on and off.
 In fact, the transistors have gotten so fast, that the delay as electrons flow through the skinnier and longer wires needed to cross larger, complex chips is on track to become the limiting factora in speed.
 This delay is just one of the fundamental problems that threatens to make the nanoscale regime of electronics unfaithful to Moore's Law and demands the design of new materials and structures or a complete shift in chip architecture.